flyingrhinonz/nccm/README.md

 -------

 F1-F5 keys sort by the respective fields 1-5.
-The display shows 4 columms but we treat username and server address as separate columns for sorting purposes.
+The display shows 4 visible columms but we treat username and server address as separate columns for sorting purposes.
 The Fn keys may be captured by certain GUIs so we have an alternative - when focused on `Conn` window, press Shift-1 through 5 (!@#$%) to toggle sorting by the